 The magistrate, Roger Nowell, interrogated Alison.
 She confessed to making a pact with the Devil under the instruction of her grandmother, Old Demdike.
 Alison also accepted that she had bewitched Law for revenge.
 She also accused Old Chattox of being a witch.
 Soon the entire town started making similar allegations on the rest of the members of the two families.
 In all, the number of arrests was 19.

 The trial was presided over by Judge Bromley and Judge Altham.
 Also, they were assisted by Lord Gerard and Sir Richard Hoghton.
-The prisoners had no defence counsel and were not allowed to call any witnesses.
+The prisoners had no defense counsel and were not allowed to call any witnesses.

 Along with the Pendle witches, the Salemsbury witches were also tried.
-Most of the allegations made by the witnesses were either false or based on rumours and idle gossip.
+Most of the allegations made by the witnesses were either false or based on rumors and idle gossip.
 The Pendle witches even confessed to having attended a meeting of witches at Malkin Tower, Pendle Hill on Good Friday that year.

 Consequently, at the end of the trial, a gallows was erected on the moors above Lancaster.
 On 20th August 1612, two men and eight women were hanged there.
 All of the Salemsbury witches were acquitted.